AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 - EVE Online developer application registered at the EVE developer portal (required for OAuth scopes)
 - No Composer required

-**Recommended environment:** Debian 12/13 on Vultr VPS with root access.
+**Recommended environment:** Debian 12/13 on Vultr VPS with root access, or Rocky Linux if u want the autoupdater.
 For shared hosting, read the file header before running anything.

+**In the near futuir, june 2026** i can do installations and updates for plex, but you register the vps, 5 minutes thing.
+I tell u how, and is for your data safety.
+I can put in my servers, but betetr is in yours.
 > **OVHcloud note:** Basic PHP works on OVHcloud.
 OAuth flows and session handling
 > may behave differently.
 OVHcloud uses an intermediate `debian` user instead of direct root,
 > which causes issues with some configurations.
 Tested primarily on Vultr.